sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 - [Google example](https://github.com/sourcegraph/terraform-google-executors/tree/master/examples/multiple-executors)

 ## Configuring auto scaling

+> NOTE: Auto scaling is currently not supported when [downloading and running executor binaries yourself](#binaries)

 Auto scaling of executor instances can help to increase concurrency of jobs, without paying for unused resources.
 With auto scaling, you can scale down to 0 instances when no workload exist and scale up as far as you like and your cloud provider can support.
 Auto scaling needs to be configured separately.